UCSDIOWA/project-management-api/README.md

 This will execute the server file.

 ## Endpoints ##
 Each endpoint expects to receive specific fields to process a request.
-The following are the expectations for each endpoint and the resopnse
+The following are the expectations for each endpoint and the response.
+The API link is (https://tea-project-management-api.herokuapp.com/).
+Each endpoint only accepts POST requests.

 | Endpoint | Request | Response |
 |:--------:|---------|----------|